Answered By: APUS Librarians Last Updated: Jan 07, 2025 Views: 2386

 Peer-reviewed journals often publish book reviews, as well as full-length articles.
-So, depending upon your topic, you may occasionally FIND book reviews, even when you limit your search to peer-reviewed journals.
+So, depending upon your topic, you may occasionally find book reviews in your results, even when you limit your search to peer-reviewed journals.

 A quick way to exclude many book reviews from your results is to use the Boolean operator NOT.